 training aids are necessary to enable the horse to perform its specialty - a natural four-beat footfall of medium speed that provides a ride

+of incomparable smoothness and harmony of movement.
 In addition to an easy gait, the Peruvian Paso's creators desired their new

 breed to retain brilliant action typified by lift as the knee and fetlock flex, combined with "termino," a movement of the front legs similar

 to the loose outward rolling of a swimmer's arms in the crawl.
 Gaits (a) Paso llano: Equally spaced, four beat gait.
 Timing and footfall: 1 - 2 - 3 - 4;